derpferd/semeval-2018-task2/README.md

 - Wrote the code for the Naive Bayes baselines.
 - Wrote the code for the Random Model.
 - Wrote this README and the README sections on Bernoulli Naive Bayes baselines.
+- Wrote README sections on Character and Word Based NN Models.
+- Wrote code for Char-based and Word-based NN Models, scorer, confusion matrix explorer, new run script and the SVM Model.
+- Preform many of the experiments.

 **Dennis:**
 - Most Frequent Class Model